WordPress/gutenberg/docs/reference-guides/slotfills/plugin-document-setting-panel.md

 };
 ```

-It is also possible to remove panels from the admin using the `removeEditorPanel` function passing the name of the registered panel.
+It is also possible to remove panels from the admin using the `removeEditorPanel` function by passing the name of the registered panel.

 ```js
 import { useDispatch } from '@wordpress/data';